 With this feature, users can move these assets easily across different Workato accounts.

 Importing and exporting are useful when teams are collaborating across different Workato accounts, for example, if the development team wishes to move recipes over to the QA team's Workato account, or to the production Workato account.
 Consultants can also utilize this feature to move comprehensive integrations into their clients' accounts.

 The packages feature is enabled only for certain Workato plans.
 Check the Pricing and plans page or reach out to Workato sales representatives at +1 (844) 469-6752 to find out more.

-For Workato accounts with the recipe development lifcycle feature enabled, users will be able to see the option when they click on Tools > View all.
+For Workato accounts with the recipe development lifecycle feature enabled, users will be able to see the option when they click on Tools > All Tools > Recipe Lifecycle Management.